Let’s look at some highlights of human language—enough to get you started on a deeper study.

 Connections to Formal Languages and LLMs

-The modern view is that language didn’t evolve for communication alone.
+Language didn’t evolve for communication alone.
 It co-evolved with social complexity, material culture, symbolic thought, and music.
-Mithen advocated the Hmmmmm hypothesis, which posits that it was preceded by “proto-language” that was Holistic, manipulative, multi-modal, musical, and mimetic.

 Human language is not just words and grammar.
 It requires signs, symbols, social cognition, and the ability to manipulate and understand these elements in complex ways.